marcominerva/DallENet/README.md

 ### Default Image Count

-DALLE·E is able to generate up to 5 images for a single request.
+DALL·E is able to generate up to 5 images for a single request.
 Using the *DefaultImage* property, it is possible to specify the default number of images to generate, unless you pass an explicit value in the **GenerateImageAsync** method.
 The default image count is 1.

 ### Configuration using an external source